gvwilson/rsdx/src/mutate/index.md

     -   Load the individuals
     -   Put each individual somewhere near the spill site
     -   Generate a random reading for its size that depends on two factors

+---

+## Once More With Feeling

 -   Main driver should be starting to look familiar

 [%inc synthesize_samples.py pattern=func:main %]

+---

+## Geography

 -   Get geographic parameters from CSV files
 -   Need to join tables to get longitude, latitude, and nominal pollution radius

 [%inc sites.csv %]
 [%inc surveys.csv %]

+---

+## Geography

 [%inc synthesize_samples.py pattern=func:get_geo_params %]

+---

+## Generate Locations and Sizes

--   Once we have those, generate location and snail size based on genetics and distance
+-   Generate location and snail size based on genetics and distance

 [%inc synthesize_samples.py pattern=func:generate_samples %]

+---

+## Magic Numbers

 -   Keep the magic numbers at the top of the file
     -   If we wanted to vary these, would store them as JSON or YAML and load